 Measuring Resistance through Multimeter?

 Resistance is another common test performed by multimeters.
 Resistance is actually the overall opposition of the conductor against flowing charge.
 Specially ground resistance should be regularly checked to make sure circuit’s safety.
 The process of testing resistance by multimeter is not much different from voltage and current.
 Below are some points about the procedure of ohm measurements in multimeters.

 - First of all check test leads should be at resistance checking socket, generally with this sign Ω .

 - Now turn off circuit where you want to measure resistance.
 Without disconnecting circuit you can’t measure it.

 - Now adjust ohmic range from rotary dial switch.
-Set resistance range more then the magnitude you are going to test for more good sensitivity.
+Set resistance range more than the magnitude you are going to test for more good sensitivity.
 For example if you want to measure 1 ohm resistance, set range to 20 ohms.

 - Now connect test probes to circuit or element under test and check readings.

 Continuity Test With Multimeter

-Continuity as its name suggests is a general test that tells either the circuit is complete and ready for current flow.
-It,s just like when an airplane has to be landed at the airport, teams monitor if runway is clear?, everything is clear?
+Continuity as its name suggests is a general test that tells whether the circuit is complete and ready for current flow.
+It’s just like when an airplane has to be landed at the airport, teams monitor if the runway is clear, and everything is fine.
 Then they allow airplanes to land on the runway.
-A continuity test is a simple test, assisted by a beep buzz sound that indicates about the condition of circuit.
+A continuity test is a simple test, assisted by a beep buzz sound that indicates the condition of the circuit.

 It’s a very beneficial test that allows us to know component’s health.
 We can test various equipment like switches, circuit breakers, fuse, wires, motors, and almost all other electric circuits and components.

 - Firstly, check dial position it should be on continuity or ohm setting.

 - Now turn off circuit or device which is under test, also don’t forget to separate it from other components in circuit.

 - Some multimeters have a dedicated continuity test button, so press that button.

-- Now connect test probes to starting and ending point of circuit or device.
+- Now connect test probes to starting and ending points of the circuit or device.